contest-framework/server-old/README.md

 ## Creating a configuration file

-To use Tertestrial with a code base, run `tertestrial --setup` in the root directory of that code base.
+To use Tertestrial with a code base, run `tertestrial setup` in the root directory of that code base.
 This generates a configuration file that tells Tertestrial what to do with the different types of files in your project.